Home

 Chronic Fatigue Syndrome Symptoms

-The chronic fatigue syndrome symptoms appear to be more severe, more dangerous and less likely to be alleviated than fatigue commonly experienced by healthy people.
+The chronic fatigue syndrome symptoms appear to be more severe than fatigue commonly experienced by healthy people.

 Fatigue is the inability to sustain an effort which may be emotional, mental or physical.
 And if you try to cure your fatigue with sleep you'll see that it doesn't necessarily work every time.
 However, sleep normally relieves sleepiness.